 - Connect with NU Temps to see if there are virtual or other on-campus opportunities to build experience, and be sure to also complete any requirements for co-op.

-- You will also benefit from attending the Grad Career Summit in the fall semester, along with Navigating Cross-Cultural Differences, Career Fair Prep for International Students, and H1-B and Employment based options (co-sponsored by Global Student Success).
+- You will also benefit from attending the Grad Career Summit in the fall semester, along with Navigating Cross-Cultural Differences, and H1-B and Employment based options (co-sponsored by Global Student Success).

 - Leading Your Job Search